gallegojm/Arduino-Ftp-Server/README.md

  - **FTP_TIME_OUT** and **FTP_AUTH_TIME_OUT** are expressed in seconds.
  - **FTP_BUF_SIZE** is the size of the file buffer for read and write operations.
                This size affects the transmission speed.
-Values of 2048 or 1024 give best speed results, but it can be reduced if memory usage is critical.
+Values of 2048 or 1024 give the best speed results, but can be reduced if memory usage is critical.

 # ======
 # Functions